tudelft3d/ML_bldg_type/README.md

 ## Usage
 The order of the scripts listed below is also the order of execution.
 - `python utilize_3DBM.py` to merge the 3D BAG JSON files and filter LoD 1.2 and 2.2 with `cjio`, compute metrics of both LoDs with 3DBM and store the results in `merged_lod1.csv` and `merged_lod2.csv`.
-The results for this script are included in this repository, since running the script takes about 20 hours!
+The results of this script for `c1_rh` are included in this repository, since running the script on the `c1_rh` files takes about 20 hours!
 - `python import_3DBM.py` to keep only the relevant features from the results and import them to the PostGIS database in the `input_data` schema.
 - `python import_groundtruth.py` to extract the labelled data from the [Dutch National Energylabel dataset](https://www.ep-online.nl/) and the [CityGML-Based 3D City model test-bed for Energy-Related Applications](https://github.com/tudelft3d/test-bed4UBEM) to the `training_data` schema.
 - `python extract_features.py` to extract features from the [BAG](https://www.kadaster.nl/zakelijk/producten/adressen-en-gebouwen/bag-2.0-extract) dataset and [3D BAG](https://3dbag.nl) dataset to the `training_data`.